wp-plugins/easy-appointments/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.2.8 =
+* Option for sending user email after completing the form on frontend

 = 1.2.7 =
 * Fix bug with Media menu item that is missing